the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

   - Use MarkDown for creating your content (see this [cheatsheet from WordPress](https://wordpress.com/support/markdown-quick-reference/))
   - Use the headers in sequential order (for example, starting the top level with h1 tag `#`, second-level header with h2 tag `##` and so on)
   - Add labels to chapters, subchapters and images to enable cross-referencing as described in the {ref}`style guide<ch-style-crossref>`
-  - Convert all HTML formatting to Markdown.
+  - Avoid any HTML formatting, or remove all HTML tags when reviewing existing chapters
   - Use image formatting from Markdown to `MyST` as described in the {ref}`style guide<ch-style-figures>`
     - Use public domain images that are less than 1MB in size and cite appropriately
     - Add a descriptive ALT text to images to allow screen reading software to describe images well to its users